FrancisToth/francistoth.github.io/_posts/2020-04-09-typeclasses.markdown

 (new Person).toJson
 ```
 One question you might ask is how to define two implementations of the same typeclass for the same data type.
-We'll actually cover that in the next post so stay tuned.
+We'll actually cover that in the [next post](https://francistoth.github.io/2020/04/11/newtypes.html) so stay tuned.
 Meanwhile, you can find the code [here](https://github.com/FrancisToth/francistoth.github.io/blob/master/src/main/scala/io/github/francistoth/typeclasses).

+## Credits

 Thanks to [Justin Heyes Jones](https://github.com/justinhj), [Calvin L. Fernandes](https://github.com/calvinlfer), and [Nader Ghanbari](https://github.com/naderghanbari) for helping me to write this post.